 spacer

-ZODIAC LORE
+ZODIAC CALENDAR & LORE

 Kanshi (or Eto) means ZODIAC CALENDAR; Juuni Shi (or Junishi) means 12 Zodiac Animals

-KANSHI (or ETO) = Zodiac Calendar
+Kanshi (or Eto) 干支 = Zodiac Calendar

-JUUNI SHI (or JUNI SHI) = 12 Zodiac Animals
+Jūnishi (Junishi) 十二支 = 12 Zodiac Animals

 Origin = China

 When Buddhism arrived in Japan in the mid-6th century AD, the Japanese eagerly imported both the Buddhist teachings and the Zodiac calendar -- the calendar was officially adopted in 604 AD.
-In Japan, the Zodiac calendar is known as Kanshi or Eto (干支 | えと), and the 12 animals of the Zodiac are known as the Juuni Shi (十二支).
-The Zodiac's popularity in Japan peaked during the Edo Era (1600-1868 AD), by which time each of the 12 animals were commonly associated with one of eight Buddhist patron deities.
-At many Japanese temples even today, visitors can still purchase small protective amulets or carvings of their patron Buddhist-Zodiac deity.
+In Japan, the Zodiac calendar is known as Kanshi 干支 (also read Eto), and the 12 animals of the Zodiac are known as the Jūni Shi (Juni Shi) 十二支.
+The Zodiac’s popularity in Japan peaked during the Edo Era (1600-1868 AD), by which time each of the 12 animals were commonly associated with one of eight Buddhist patron protector deities (four guarding the four cardinal directions and four guarding the four semi-directions; the latter four are each associated with two animals, thus covering all 12 animals).
+At many Japanese temples even today, visitors can purchase small protective amulets or carvings of their patron Buddhist-Zodiac deity.
+In Japan, the lunar calendar was abandoned in 1872 in favor of the solar (Gregorian) calendar, but even today many temples and shrines continue to use the lunar calendar for important festivals and events.
+For details, see Zodiac Lunar Trivia in Japan below.

 Zodiac